Menu

 Course Fee $30.00

 Okay, you know the basics of pickleball and you know how to play, but now what?
 Do you want to get better?
 Do you want to learn more than the basic shots?
 Do you want to learn strategy?
 If you answered yes to any of these questions, you have found the right class.
-Starting on Wednesday, January 15th, I will be offering this class inside at the Towns County “Old” rec center in Hiawassee at 4:30pm for an hour and a half concluding at 6pm.
-The session will run for 8 weeks through March 5th.
+The session will run for 8 weeks.
 If you have a paddle, please bring it.
 I will also have paddles to try and balls.
 You need to wear court sneakers such as pickleball or tennis sneakers, eyeglasses or protective eyewear and comfortable clothing such as shorts, leggings, sweatpants, shorts, etc….We will be getting sweaty.
 Please bring a full water bottle as well.
 You will learn about drop shots, drives, the overhead smash, lobs, block volleys, punch volleys as well as strategy for better play.
 Past students may repeat a class.
 Please note: The entire class is based on 8 participants at EVERY CLASS.
-Currently, I have had to recruit people I know to fill in the gaps, but at this location I will not know anyone to fill in for absent participants.
 Please remember when you don’t attend it affects everyone in the class.
 Can’t wait to get you started on playing this wonderful game.

 • 8 sessions